Supervisor: Linus Nwankwo, M.S.c;

 - 2D/3D mapping in both static and dynamic environments.

-- real-time experimentation, simulation (MATLAB, ROS & Gazebo, Rviz, C/C++, Python etc.) and validation of the algorithm.
+- real-time experimentation, simulation (MATLAB, ROS & Gazebo, Rviz, C/C++, Python etc.) and validation.

 About the Laboratory